Sean Grandillo: Acting

 In 2014, Grandillo auditioned for Deaf West Theatre's production of Spring Awakening while on a break from college, and moved to Los Angeles two weeks later to star in the musical.
 He stayed with the company as the show transferred to Broadway, playing the double bass in the band and providing the Voice of Otto, while deaf actor Miles Barbee portrays the role of Otto Lämmermeier in sign language.
 In 2015, he guest appeared as Cooper in two episodes of ABC's crime drama series Secrets and Lies.

 In January 2016, Grandillo guest-starred in a Mariska Hargitay-directed episode of NBC's legal drama series Law & Order: Special Victims Unit as Chris Roberts, a high school senior accused of sexually assaulting a freshman.
 He then appeared in Justin Kelly's gay porn drama film King Cobra, alongside James Franco.
 In March 2016, he was cast in the recurring role of Eli Hudson in the second season of MTV's horror series Scream.
 In the same year, Grandillo appeared as Miles Brekov in the Netflix mystery series, The OA.
 He recurred as Kenny's boyfriend, Brett Young, in the ABC comedy series The Real O'Neals.
 In 2018, Grandillo starred in the role of Colin Cowher on the comedy-drama series Youth & Consequences.

 Grandillo began playing the role of Curly in the national tour of Oklahoma! on November 6, 2021.

+In 2026, Grandillo returned to Broadway, originating the role of Dwayne in a musical adaptation of The Lost Boys.